 Students who are eligible for Florida residency for tuition purposes pay a much lower tuition rate.
 See the current rates.

-For students who fail to submit documentation and still register for classes, tuition will be charged at the out-of-state rate.
+For students who do not submit the required documentation and still register for classes, tuition will be charged at the out-of-state rate.

 If your request for Florida Residency and the necessary documentation is not received prior to the Proof of Florida Residency Deadline as listed in the Important Dates and Deadlines calendar, your residency will be processed for the next available term.